tgtakaoka/asmx/README.txt

 to use the longer form to avoid a phase error.
 The 6809 assembler syntax uses "<" (force 8-bits) and ">" (force 16-bits) to override this decision.
 The 6502 assembler can also override this with a ">" before an absolute or absolute-indexed address operand.
-Note that this usage is different from "<" and ">" as a high/low byte of a word value.
+(Note that this usage is different from "<" and ">" as a high/low byte of a word value.)

 Some assemblers like to output code in binary.
 This might be nice if you're making a video game cartridge ROM, but it's really not very flexible.
-Intel and Motorola both came up with very nice text file formats which don't require any kind of padding when you do an ORG instruction, and don't require a silly "segment" definitions just to keep DS instructions from generating object code.
+Intel and Motorola both came up with very nice text file formats which don't require any kind of padding when you do an ORG instruction, and don't require silly "segment" definitions just to keep DS instructions from generating object code.
 Then, following the Unix philosophy of making tools that can connect to other tools, you can pipe the object code to another utility which